Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 * Group 2 (Center): Must have Celes (Runic)
 * Group 3 (Right): Must have Locke or Gogo (Steal)

+Keep in mind that equipment can be traded between all characters, even if they are not in the same group.
+If a boss is difficult, consider swapping your best armor from another character.

-There will be a point at the end of the tower where the group leaders will step on three switches.
+⚠️ Near the end of the dungeon, the group leaders will step on three switches.
 Have Group 1 enter and go left.
 This will ensure that each group goes to the correct boss for the challenge achievements.
-Keep in mind that equipment can be traded between all characters, even if they are not in the same group.
-If a boss is difficult, consider swapping your best armor from another character.

 **![image](https://user-images.githubusercontent.com/120497130/223576970-c2592ddf-efd1-4015-bbca-b1a84d3c56af.png)
 [Shielded from View (5)](https://retroachievements.org/achievement/6705)**